schloerke/r-for-data-science-purdue/README.md

 SC 231 <br/>
 02/22, 03/01, 03/08, (SPRING BREAK), 03/22, 03/29

-Room TBD for month of April.
+Room TBD for month of April (05, 12, 19, and 26).
 Would like to downsize if appropriate.

 ## Topics to cover: